gggliuye/VIO/docs/SFM.rst

 **Vocabulary Tree Matching**:

 Used to large dataset (several thousands), bag of visual words.
+It is our normal choose, as it is relatively faster than exhaustive method, and it is robust.
+Its pipleine is :

+* Load the pretrained vocabulary tree.
+* IndexImagesInVisualIndex : extracte the top scale features and add the image to vocabulary index.
+And compute the tf-idf index.
+We can save the made index for further use.
+* MatchNearestNeighborsInVisualIndex : **runtime** : take about 36 seconds for a data set with 622 images, in a i5 CPU.

 **Spatial Matching**: